Moderna Žena: Background and conception

 In the summer of 2011, Rozga released her second studio album Bižuterija.
 The album was a huge commercial success, receiving the gold certification within a month of its release, having sold more than 15.000 copies.
 In support of the album, Rozga launched The Bižuterija Tour, which visited numerous cities across the Balkans, starting in September 2010 in Zadar and finishing in December 2012 in Sarajevo.

 Shortly after the tour, Rozga revealed during interviews that she was working on new studio albums.
 In the first interview with the Croatian Music Channel, in March 2013, during a behind-the-scenes recording of the music video for one of her singles, "Nirvana", she announced she would soon begin working on a new album.
 At that time, she revealed a tentative date for its release at the end of 2013 or the beginning of 2014, but also noted she would take time to ensure the quality of the album.
 In March 2014, in an interview with In Magazin of Nova TV, Rozga confirmed the working title of the album Afrodizijak and during an interview for Hello magazin, she gave an estimated release date around June of the same year, while also revealing that she had already made a selection for the track listing.
 On 10 October 2015, during an interview with Hello magazine, she announced her third studio album for March 2016.
 Finally, during the promotion of the single "Udajem Se" on Radio Dalmacija in February 2016, she revealed September as the release date.
 In November 2016, during a photoshoot with the Croatian edition of Cosmopolitan, she revealed that the recording for the album would soon be finished and that it should be available in December.

-When asked why she chose to give the album "modern woman" as a title, Rozga further elaborated on the feminist concept behind its creation.
+When asked why she chose to give the album "modern woman" as a title, Rozga further elaborated on the feminist concept behind its creation and how it was a "strong, sonic, memorable" one.
 She also gave her definition of a modern woman as one who is self-aware, knows no obstacles, is a fighter, gives all her energy to get to her goal, is not afraid to enter something new, who is strong and "lifts her head up in the hardest times and goes on".
 Rozga also revealed that Moderna Žena was meant as a gift to her listeners as she had not released an album since 2011.
 A more specific target audience were females whom the album was encouraging to become brave, reclaim what is theirs, show self-respect and request respect from others.